mindrays/blogpost/_posts/2020-06-04-Maya-Mohan.md

 title: Maya Mohan
 ---

 I met her last week and I already miss her!
 I like to watch her being silly.
 She has this undeterred focus while eating and playing.
-The weekend is almost here and can't wait to play with her!
+The weekend is almost here and can't wait to play with her again!

 ![]({{ site.baseurl }}/images/maya/maya-food-focus.jpg "Maya is a wonderful Vizsla dog")